 Bold, rich, sumptuous sake that may appeal to red wine drinkers.
 Floral, fruity, and zesty notes.
 Enjoy before, during, or after dinner, particularly heavier meals.
 Terrific price for quality sake.

-Combines subtle notes of apricot, floral, and pepper for a traditional flavor that's as versatile as it is delicious.
+Combines subtle notes of apricot, floral, and pepper for a traditional flavour that's as versatile as it is delicious.
 Also contains hints of chestnut and citrus.
 Appeals to those who prefer a dry sake.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.